 The main attractions being the mountainous roads, bear sanctuary and pool at Belvedere Tam Dao Resort.

 Assuming the roads have been repaired since the excavation vehicles damaged them, the area is a good place to build confidence on your bike.
 The mountainous roads are free of the reckless bus drivers who make Ha Giang and Mai Chau dangerous to drive in.

-Animal Asia run the bear rescue center and undoubtedly prioritizes animal welfare over tourist dollars.
+Animal Asia runs the bear rescue center and undoubtedly prioritizes animal welfare over tourist dollars.
 The center is only open to the public on every other Saturday.
-It tries to adjust behaviors through educating young Vietnamese school students.
+It tries to adjust behaviors by educating young Vietnamese school students.

 You get attached to the bears at the center but they are housed there as a last resort,.
 These are the bears too damaged to ever be returned to the wild.
 The real success story is when the company successfully prevents the initial cruel, barbaric torture.

 Ross, Ross The Explorer

 20. Tam Thanh Mural Village